Green Left (Denmark): In opposition, 2001–2011

-In the 2001 elections, the party lost one seat and after Liberal Party, the Conservative People's Party and the Danish People's Party gained a majority SF lost almost all political influence in parliament.
+In the 2001 Danish general election, the SF lost one seat and after Liberal Party, the Conservative People's Party and the Danish People's Party gained a majority, it lost almost all political influence in Parliament.
 There were some local bright spots with great support to SF mayors in Vejle, Them, Nakskov, Kalundborg, and Maribo caused by charismatic candidates.
 In 2004, the party's sole MEP again decided to sit with The Greens–European Free Alliance group, instead of the European United Left/Nordic Green Left, leading to considerable internal conflict.
-The party has since then come around to her point of view, and in 2008, it was decided that future SF MEPs should sit in the Green Group, although at the time SF was still only an observer in the European Green Party and not a full member.
+The party has since then come around to her point of view, and in 2008, it was decided that future SF MEPs should sit in the Green Group, although at the time the SF was still only an observer in the European Green Party and not a full member.

-In the 2005 elections, SF gained the worst election result since 1979, and lost yet another seat in parliament.
+In the 2005 Danish general election, the SF gained the worst election result since 1979, and lost yet another seat in parliament.
 On election night Holger K. Nielsen stepped down as party chairman in favour of a new chair.
 When Holger K. Nielsen announced that he would step down as chairman, three candidates for the post came forth: Pia Olsen Dyhr, Meta Fuglsang, and Villy Søvndal.
 At an at times chaotic process on the party congress resulted in the decision to hold a ballot among the party members to decide who should be chairman.
 Søvndal, running on a platform of moving the party further to the political left won the ballot with 60% of the vote.
 The election of Søvndal brought major changes to the party.
 Greater emphasis was placed on professionalism, the use of focus groups and a change in electoral strategy.
 The number of key issues was reduced to three to better penetrate in the media with fewer slogans.